How To Find Cheap Motorhomes Under $10,000

 Just like symptoms of any illness, all of these characteristics do not have to be true in order to make it a scam post.
 As long as more than one of these is true, you are likely to have a scam post on your hands.
 Avoid it, and report it so no one else falls into the trap.

-Some of the common signs of a fraud sale post include:
+Some of the common signs of a scam RV internet post include:

 - The price is extremely low or too good to be true